shawnbrown/how-to-install/pip_on_linux.rst

 .. meta::
-    :description: Instructions for installing pip on Linux.
+    :description: How to install pip on Linux.
     :keywords: how to install pip, from source, linux
     :author: Shawn Brown